Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Linearizability is not Runtime Verifiable

-The previous proof can easily be extended to several variations of linearizability whose aim is modeling relaxed versions of sequential objects or objects with no sequential specification.
-Examples of such variations are {quasi-linearizabilty}~\cite{AKY10}, {$k$-stuttering}~\cite{HKPSS13}, {set-linearizability}~\cite{N94}, {interval-linearizability}~\cite{CRR18} and {intermediate value linearizability}~\cite{RK20}.
-The reason is that all these relaxations include the sequential executions with the ``exact'' sequential behavior of the object that is relaxed, which suffices for the previous proof to hold.
-Furthermore, nearly the same proof shows the impossibility of runtime verification for {sequential consistency}~\cite{L79}, the only difference in the argument is that now there is finite prefix of the execution $E|\m{A}$ that is not sequentially consistent, concretely, the one that only has the first operation of $p_1$; the rest of the proof is the same.
+The previous proof can easily be extended to variants of linearizability that have been used to specify relaxed versions of sequential objects.
+Examples of such variants are {quasi-linearizabilty}~\cite{AKY10}, {$k$-stuttering}~\cite{HKPSS13}, {set-linearizability}~\cite{N94}, {interval-linearizability}~\cite{CRR18} and {intermediate value linearizability}~\cite{RK20}.
+The reason is that all these relaxations include the sequential executions with the ``exact'' sequential behavior of the object that is relaxed, which suffices for the previous proof to~hold.